 140. MARKETING.
-Fall or spring term.
+Spring term.
 Credit three hours.
-Lectures: Fall term, M W F 10; spring term, M W F 11 except for weeks when field trips are taken, then M F lectures only.
+Lectures, M W F 11 except for weeks when field trips are taken, then M F lectures only.
 Warren 45.
 Field trips, T W or Th 1:30-5:30.
 Professor DARRAH.

 A study of how farm products are marketed.
 Special attention is given to the consumption of farm products, the factors that affect consumption, production areas, market channels, the operation of different marketing agencies, marketing services, and costs.
 One all-day and five half-day trips are taken to visit marketing agencies.